 Using Ardoq’s distributed architecture function, TINE can map out its current technology landscape to understand what systems exist across the company, even at such an expansive scale.
 This function creates an informative and accurate data model of its organization and helps the team maintain it.

-Digitally mature organizations understand that their systems’ capabilities need to connect to explicit business goals in order to drive meaningful value and maximize outcomes.
+Digitally mature organizations understand that their systems’ capabilities need to connect to explicit business goals to drive meaningful value and maximize outcomes.
 Using graph technology, Ardoq visualizes the relationships between applications and their business functions so that EA teams have a contextualized understanding of their value.

 “We started our Ardoq journey with applications.
 That was the first step.
 Then we added processes and some people and information and integration and servers.”